Microsoft/azure-docs.pt-pt/articles/cognitive-services/Anomaly-Detector/tutorials/anomaly-detection-streaming-databricks.md

 display(twitterData)
 ```
-A saída conforme mostrado a seguir:
+A saída é a seguinte:
 ```
 groupTime                       average
 2019-04-08T01:00:00.000+0000    25.6